open-web3-stack/guardian/packages/guardian/docs/Actions.md

 # Actions

-Guardian library has build-in action method `POST` for doing http calls and action method `script` for executing a script with a given path.
-They are called from `Monitor` instance when task emits an output.
-You can easly create and register your custom actions.
-Actions are very simple functions that takes config arguments and task output.
-See example below:
+The Guardian library has a built-in action method `POST` for doing http calls, and an action method `script` for executing a script from a given path.
+They are called from an instance of `Monitor` when a task emits an output.
+You can also easily create and register your own custom actions with very simple functions that take config arguments and a task output.
+See the example below:

 ```typescript
 import { Action } from '@open-web3/guardian/types';